Mostar Round-Trip: Plot summary

 A year after 17-year-old Yuval leaves home in Israel to attend the United World College in Mostar, Bosnia and Herzegovina, filmmaker David Fisher, his father, follows.
 While the film centers around the young students inhabiting the college, David uses the film as a tool to contemplate and examine his role as a parent, acknowledging that one of his deep regrets was not getting to know his own father, who was an introvert affected by Holocaust.
 During three Round-Trips to Mostar, Yuval's relationships unfold: between him and his father, his Israeli peers and his Spanish girlfriend, Neus, a relationship which is ultimately doomed - because of Yuval's impending military service.

 The film addresses different issues concerning Coming of age such as alienation, love, family and military service (part of the film is set during the Gaza War).
 These stories are set against the backdrop of this college, situated on what used to be the frontline between the Croatians and the Bosniaks, during the Bosnian War that ended in 1995.
 Although Yuval is far from home, this actually brings him and his father closer together.
 Their talks reveal father and teenager son tension with great honesty, maturity and openness.
 Yuval's roommate is Salam, an Israeli Arab, with whom he holds passionate political debates.
 Salam is a "playboy" and a charmer, so it's no wonder Yuval brings him a sugar cube to bed, one morning after a bitter fight they had over Middle Eastern politics.
 With them are also Niv, who talks very honestly about his encounter with Arab peers, stating that back home the word "Arab" is used in a derogative way amongst his friends, a fact he is now ashamed of; and Niva – she just wants to be an actress and doesn't know what to expect from her army service.
 The film is filled with John Hughes like scenes of the life of youngsters at the college, but with the ironic setting of a city that doesn't leave them indifferent.

-The UWC college is portrayed as microcosms which proves as a highly valuable and substantial stage in preparing the students for a mature and challenging life as grownups.
+The UWC college is portrayed as microcosms which proves as a valuable stage in preparing the students for a mature and challenging life as grownups.